TomMicha/azuredeploy-templates/dbz-extension/README.md

 "update VNET"
 connected to storage
-databricks workspace (no cluster yet) rename and change subnets and ranges
+databricks workspace (no cluster yet) rename and add to existing databricks subnets add bastion network security group, host and public IP for VM solution

-*maybe to existing databricks subnets
+# instructions
+see sh file
+can deploy to dev and prod per paramaters file.
+Change parameters to target locators and resources